 Damping accomplishes the stabilization of the pressure measurement value by producing an averaged pressure value which is shown on the display and available for transmission over the RS232 interface.
-When damping is not activated the MDI system takes a new pressure value approximately every 130 to 240mS (7.5/per second on average) and updates the display.
-If required, this same measurement data is also transmitted via the RS232 interface.
+When damping is not activated the HHC takes a new pressure value every 130 to 240mS (~8 times per second) and updates the display.
+If required, this same measurement data is also transmitted over the RS232 interface.